toothlessblue/Web-GLaSS/Web-GLaSS Notes/Engine Documentation/Installing FreeType.md

 - copy `libfreetype.a` to `/usr/local/lib`

 If include header files are missing in project, copy them from the include folder in the downloaded folder.

-// TODO
-^ that but automatically in the init script, and copy libfreetype to some place in the project folder and change the compile script to use that file instead of /usr/local/lib